Can You Take a Black Car Through a Carwash?

 Tips for washing a black car in an automatic car wash.

-The detailer spray will help to safely remove dirt left behind by the car wash.
-Using plenty of the product will help minimise scratching and will add a layer of gloss.
+The detailer spray will help to safely remove the dirt left behind by the car wash.
+Using plenty of the product will help minimize scratching and will add a layer of gloss.

 Many black car owners prefer to take the time to use a waterless wash like Meguiars Waterless Wash and Wax after using a touchless car wash.
 This can take longer to use than a detailer spray because it’s a thicker liquid and needs to be buffed off.

-A waterless wash will offer more protection against scratching as it contains more conditioners and lubrication to protect paint..
+A waterless wash will offer more protection against scratching as it contains more conditioners and lubrication to protect the paint.

 Any time you touch a black car you risk scratching it.
 So buying the right products and using the correct techniques will keep your black car looking newer for much longer.
 And many fine products don’t cost the earth.